cartermusee/Blog_post_project/README.md

 python3 app.py

 # how to use
-Firts you need to register by creating an account.
+First you need to register by creating an account.
 ![Register](./screenshots/registerBlog.png)

 After account creation you will be redirected to the login page where you will login